Best Keto Supplements: The Ones You Want (and Some You Can Skip)

 Which keto diet supplements should you add to your stack?
-The six outlined below are particularly valuable when you’re on any type of keto diet, whether it’s standard keto, cyclical keto (also called carb cycling) or targeted keto.
+The six outlined below are particularly valuable when you’re on any type of high-fat, low-carb diet, whether it’s cyclical keto (also called carb cycling), targeted keto or living the keto lifestyle.
 Talk to your doctor before you add any new supplements to your routine.

-It only takes a few steps for your body to turn MCTs into ketone energy for your cells.
-On the keto diet, you want to maintain ketone levels to stay in a fat-burning state and reap all those keto benefits, like fewer cravings and amplified brain power.
-And if you want better results at the gym, research shows that MCT oil may even give you a boost before an intense workout.
+It only takes a few steps for your body to turn MCT oil into ketone energy for your cells.
+On the keto diet, you want to maintain ketone levels to stay in a fat-burning state and reap all those ketosis benefits, like fewer cravings and amplified brain power.
+And if you want better results at the gym, research shows that MCT oil may even boost your athletic performance.

 Look for an MCT oil that is 100% pure caprylic acid (C8), like Brain Octane C8 MCT Oil.
 C8 is the all-around best MCT oil for ketogenic energy.
 The graph below shows how much more Brain Octane MCT oil increases ketone levels, compared to other brands of MCT oil and coconut oil:

 Not all MCT oils are the same.
-Some products contain oils and additives that won’t give you the same ketone boost, or they mostly consist of coconut oil, which your body doesn’t even treat like an MCT.
+Some products contain additives that won’t give you the same ketone boost, or they mostly consist of coconut oil, which your body doesn’t even treat like an MCT.
 Get the details on different types of MCTs here.

 When you’re on a high-carb diet, your body stores sugar in the form of glycogen.
 Your glycogen stores are energy reserves.
 When you do something particularly taxing or go a few hours without eating, you’ll start to burn your glycogen stores for fuel.